henlyai/henly-chatbot/custom-mcp-servers/shared/supabase-mcp/README.md

 For support and questions:
 1. Check the troubleshooting section above
 2. Review the error logs
-3. Contact the ScaleWize AI team
+3. Contact the Henly AI team

 ## 🎯 Success Criteria